philippemezzadri/frisquet-esphome/README.md

 - **id** (**Required**, [ID](<https://esphome.io/guides/configuration-types.html#config-id>)): The id to use for this output component.
 - **pin** (**Required**, [Pin](<https://esphome.io/guides/configuration-types.html#config-pin>)): The pin number connected to the boiler.
 - **boiler_id** (**Required**, string): The identifier of your boiler (see below).
+- **calibration_factor** (*Optional*, float): Calibration factor of the boiler.
+Defaults to `1.9`.
+- **calibration_offset** (*Optional*, float): Calibration offset of the boiler.
+Defaults to `-41`.
 - All other options from [Float Output](<https://esphome.io/components/output/>).

 If `min_power`is set to a value that is not zero, it is important to set `zero_means_zero` to `true`.
 This can be safely ignored if `min_power` and `max_power` are kept at their default values.

+`calibration_factor` and  `calibration_offset` are used by the internal sensor to calculate the water flow temperature.
+The default values have been defined on a *Frisquet Hydroconfort Evolution* boiler.

-The output value received by the component is any rational value between 0 and 1.
-Internaly, the output value is multiplied by 100 and rounded to an integer value because the Frisquet Boiler only accepts orders as integers between 0 and 100 :
+The output value received by the component is any rational value between `0` and `1`.
+Internaly, the output value is multiplied by 100 and rounded to an integer value because the Frisquet Boiler only accepts orders as integers between 0 and 100:

 - 0 : boiler is stopped
 - 10 : water pump starts, no heating